 This course is perfect if you enjoy providing great customer service and you’d like a career in the aviation industry.

-You can expect lots of industry experience with our partners Swissport Academy, the ground handling agents at East Midlands Airport.
-Students who successfully complete the course will be guaranteed an interview (conditions apply which we will be happy to discuss with you).
-Nottingham College will help you to gain valuable experience on work placements that give you a real insight into the industry.
+You can expect industry experience and Nottingham College will help you to gain valuable experience on work placements that give you a real insight into the industry.

-Pearson BTEC Level 3 Subsidiary Diploma/Diploma in Aviation Operations
+Pearson BTEC Level 3 Subsidiary Diploma in Aviation Operations

 1 or 2 years

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths, or a relevant Level 2 vocational qualification with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grades 9–4 (A*–C), including English Language and Maths – both of these must be grades 9–4 (A*–C) or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).

 |Teaching & assessment||

 You’ll complete scenario-based assessments and written assignments.

 Choose to follow with further study on the Diploma course, or a foundation degree in tourism management, depending on the Diploma you choose.